ReproNim/reproman/docs/source/glossary.rst

 Glossary
 ********

-NICEMAN uses terminology which is collated from various technologies.
-This glossary provides definitions for terms used in the NICEMAN documentation and API, and provides additional references where to seek more information
+ReproMan uses terminology which is collated from various technologies.
+This glossary provides definitions for terms used in the ReproMan documentation and API, and provides additional references where to seek more information

 .. glossary::